 Prospective Students - How to Apply for Financial Aid

-CSS Profile - Beginning in October, students applying for Early Action may complete the CSS Profile form at http://student.collegeboard.org/profile .
+CSS Profile - Beginning in October, students applying for Early Decision or Early Action may complete the CSS Profile form at http://student.collegeboard.org/profile .
 This form will be used to provide an estimated Financial Aid award by the end of January to students who have been accepted by admissions.
-This allows students who are admitted for Early Action to know expected family costs before paying the Early Action enrollment and housing deposit to UNH.
+This allows students who are admitted for Early Decision or Early Action to know expected family costs before paying the enrollment and housing deposit to UNH.

 - *Use the IRS Data Retrieval process to complete the income information sections.

 *Note: Families may estimate the income information on the FAFSA to meet Priority Dates.
 Corrections should be made to the FAFSA once you have filed your 2015 federal tax return and at that time the IRS Data Retrieval process may be used.

 STEP 3.
 Submit any additional paperwork requested by May 1, 2016*